Baboon: Birth, rearing young, and life expectancy

 Females typically give birth after a six-month gestation, usually to a single infant; twin baboons are rare and often do not survive.
 The young baboon weighs approximately 400 g and has a black epidermis when born.

 The females tend to be the primary caretaker of the young, although several females will share the duties for all of their offspring.

 After about one year, the young animals are weaned.
 They reach sexual maturity in five to eight years.
 Baboon males leave their birth group, usually before they reach sexual maturity, whereas females are philopatric and stay in the same group their whole lives.

-Baboons in captivity have been known to live up to 45 years, while in the wild their life expectancy is between 20 to 30 years.
+Baboons in captivity have been known to live up to 45 years, while in the wild their life expectancy is between 20 and 30 years.

 Relationship with humans

 In Egyptian mythology, Babi was the deification of the hamadryas baboon and was therefore a sacred animal.
-It was known as the attendant of Thoth, so is also called the sacred baboon.
+It was known as the attendant of Thoth, hence also being known as the sacred baboon.
 The 2009 documentary Baboon Woman examines the relationship between baboons and humans in South Africa.
+Baboons are often feared by local people due to their aggressive nature.
+In South Africa, many have associated baboons with the occult and bad luck.
+Baboons have often been blamed for attacking humans, even though humans are more likely to attack them or invade their territory.
+Farmers in Wollo Province, Ethiopia have reported conflict with Olive baboons in grazing lands.